WelcomeToThursday/WTT-Campaigns/docs/creator-tutorials.md

 - **Condition vs. action:** conditions decide whether something can run; actions make changes after it runs.
 Actions execute in their listed order.
 - **Variable scopes:** Profile persists for a character, Session resets on reconnect, and Dialogue belongs to a conversation.
 Set variable assigns an integer rather than incrementing it.
 - **Always available:** an empty All condition passes.
 Any needs at least one passing child; Not reverses exactly one child.
 - **Published vs. playable:** a published revision can be downloaded.
-Restart SPT to load new packs with their required dependencies, then choose a season when creating a seasonal character.
+Restart SPT to load new packs with their required dependencies, then choose a campaign when creating a campaign character.

 ## Troubleshooting